 Doctors use a thin tube called an anoscope to examine the anal canal.
-If they want to examine the rectum as well, they use a slightly longer tube called a proctoscope.
+If they also examine the rectum, they use a slightly longer tube called a proctoscope.

-You should be able to go home as soon as the test is over or when you’ve recovered from the general anaesthetic.
+You should be able to go home as soon as the test is over or when you have recovered from the general anaesthetic.

 Sometimes doctors can take a biopsy of the anal margin without using an anoscope or proctoscope.
-If you have this biopsy taken, you will have a local anaesthetic to numb the area first.
+If you have this, you will have a local anaesthetic to numb the area first.

 Below is a sample of the sources used in our anal cancer information.
 If you would like more information about the sources we use, please contact us at email@example.com

 R Glynne-Jones, PJ Nilson, C Aschele et al. ESMO-ESSO-ESTRO clinical practice guidelines for diagnosis, treatment and follow up for anal cancer.
 July 2014.
 European Society of Medical Oncology.
 Available from www.esmo.org/Guidelines/Gastrointestinal-Cancers/Anal-Cancer (accessed October 2019).

 Association of Coloproctology of Great Britain & Ireland (ACPGBI).
 Volume 19.
 Issue S1.
 Guidelines for the management of cancer of the colon, rectum and anus.
 2017.
 Available from: www.onlinelibrary.wiley.com/toc/14631318/19/S1 (accessed October 2019).